rikes/datagrowth/_posts/2016-12-11-git-intermediate.md

 # Wrapping up

 If you know all the concepts listed above then you know Git pretty well!
 The knowledge you have should be enough to easily get you going on most problems you will encounter when using Git.
-Of course you will find some challanging problems every now and then but with your Git super powers you will not make too much of a mess in your repositories.
+Of course you will find some challenging problems every now and then but with your Git super powers you will not make too much of a mess in your repositories.

 It's more than likely that I forgot to mention some important git skills and therefore I'm planning to update this